A podcast series

-A podcast series exploring Britain’s best food, with James Strawbridge and 44 Foods.
+exploring Britain’s best food, with James Strawbridge & 44 Foods

 We’re focusing on comfort food at its finest in this week’s podcast, featuring hot dogs smothered in a soft and creamy Beauvale that would convert even the most hardened of blue cheese avoiders!

 Dream of a Mediterranean summer with James’ Italian-inspired Bruschetta, topped with crumbly and flavoursome Lancashire Truffle Bomb.

 Matured for 14-16 hours for a rich and full flavour, Simon and Tim Jones’ Lincolnshire Poacher takes centre stage in this traditional Ploughman’s lunch.

 James gets to work in the kitchen using this smooth and creamy cheese to make the ultimate cheeseburger.

 It might have been created by accident, but blue cheese has developed over time to be the star of the cheeseboard with big flavours and endless versatility.

 COTSWOLD ORGANIC BRIE & PINOT NOIR ROSE